sirmadman/ps-date-countdown/info.md

 friendly_name: John’s birthday
 state: However many days it is until 17th August
 nextoccur: 17/08/YYYY (either this year or next year as appropriate)
+nextoccur_iso8601: YYYY-08-17 (either this year or next year as appropriate)
+nextoccur_datetime: dateObject (either this year or next year as appropriate)
 years: However old John will be on his next birthday

 sensor.anniversary_our_wedding
 friendly_name: Our wedding anniversary
 state: However many days to 14th February
 nextoccur: 14/02/YYYY (either this year or next year as appropriate)
+nextoccur_iso8601: YYYY-02-14 (either this year or next year as appropriate)
+nextoccur_datetime: dateObject (either this year or next year as appropriate)
 years: How many years you will have been married on that day
 ```

-Note that if the type is 'birthday' the sensor will automatically add an apostrophe.
+Note that if the type is 'birthday' the sensor will automatically add an apostrophe if not `date_format` is supplied.

 ## Example configuration.yaml entry
 An example automation to create and refresh the above two sensors daily would be: